 Statin Drug Support

 This is a major reason people start taking CoQ10.
 Statins (cholesterol-lowering drugs) work by blocking an enzyme called HMG-CoA reductase — but this same enzyme is also involved in CoQ10 production.
 That means statins can significantly lower your CoQ10 levels.
+A 2018 meta-analysis by Qu et al. in the Journal of the American Heart Association found that CoQ10 supplementation significantly reduced statin-associated muscle symptoms including pain, weakness, cramps, and fatigue across 12 RCTs.
 Many cardiologists now recommend CoQ10 supplementation alongside statin therapy.
+See our guide to supplements for energy after 40 — statin-related fatigue often responds well to a combined CoQ10 + B-vitamin approach.

 Cellular Energy and Fatigue